 For many people that are deaf, English is their second language.
 Reading is sometimes not fully comprehended and is much, much slower than using full sign language to actively engage in a conversation.

 Writing notes back and forth or projected captioning are done in a second language, which a person may need more time to fully comprehend.
 Therefore, using sign language during a job review is critical.

 Editors note: ABILTY Job Fair, sponsored by this magazine, has Sign Language interpreters included in it’s online career fair.
 Jacksons Food Stores it’s not too late to give it a whirl.
-Next Online Job Fair is October 25th —during the National Disability Employment Awareness Month.
+Visit our Job Fair —it’s actually good for business.